 I am university lecturer in comparative literature at Tampere University, Finland.

-My articles have been published, among others, in Poetics Today (forthcoming); Style (forthcoming); Green Letters; Planning Perspectives; Critique: Studies in Contemporary Fiction; Textual Practice; Scandinavian Studies; Journal of Urban Cultural Studies; Geografiska Annaler B; Social & Cultural Geography; Spiegel der Letteren; Yhdyskuntasuunnittelu; Terra; Avain; Alue & ympäristö.
+My articles are published, among others, in Poetics Today; Studies in the Novel; Narrative; Style; Green Letters; Planning Perspectives; Critique: Studies in Contemporary Fiction; Textual Practice; Scandinavian Studies; Journal of Urban Cultural Studies; Geografiska Annaler B; Social & Cultural Geography; Journal of Dutch Linguistics and Literature; Spiegel der Letteren; Yhdyskuntasuunnittelu; Terra; Avain; Fennia; Alue & ympäristö.

-My most recent book is The Narrative Turn in Planning: Plotting the Helsinki Waterfront (Routledge 2020).
+My most recent books are Narrative in Urban Planning: A Practical Field Guide (co-authored with Jens Martin Gurr and Barbara Buchenau, Transcript 2022) and The Narrative Turn in Urban Planning: Plotting the Helsinki Waterfront (Routledge 2020).

-I’m the editor of the forthcoming Companion to Literary Urban Studies (under contract with Routledge; publishing date 2022), which aims to provide a methodical overview of the fundamentals of this developing discipline, and a detailed outline of new directions in the field.
-It will contain forty newly commissioned chapters.
+I’m the editor of the Routledge Companion to Literary Urban Studies, which provides a methodical overview of the fundamentals of the study of city literature.
+It contains 33 newly commissioned chapters.

 I am the author of Helsinki in Early Twentieth-Century Literature (2014), still the only study of Helsinki in Finnish-written literature to date.
 The book is based on my doctoral dissertation Moved by the City, which is available online here.

-Other books include the co-edited volumes Language,Space and Power: Urban Entanglements (2012), Literature and the Peripheral City (2015), Literary Second Cities (2017), The Materiality of Literary Narratives in Urban History (2019), Literatures of Urban Possibility (2021, forthcoming) and La puissance projective (2021, forthcoming).
+Other books include the co-edited volumes Language,Space and Power: Urban Entanglements (2012), Literature and the Peripheral City (2015), Literary Second Cities (2017), The Materiality of Literary Narratives in Urban History (2019), Literatures of Urban Possibility (2021) and La puissance projective (2021).